[Updated August 2020]

 Can you pay for your flight with cash?

 If you’re not too keen on paying for your flight via an online transaction there’s no need to worry as you can always do this with a cash deposit.
 You can pay for your flights directly from your bank to the Travelstart account, and voila, your flight is booked.
 Once the deposit has been made, the bank teller will provide you with a stamped deposit slip, which would then need to be scanned and emailed directly to email@example.com, along with your booking number.
-Ideally, you will need to email this information on the same day, or as soon as possible.
+You will need to email this information on the same day, to avoid a difference in ticket price.

 Should you print out your ticket ahead of arriving at the airport?